UniMath/agda-unimath/src/univalent-combinatorics/decidable-dependent-pair-types.lagda.md

 ## Idea

 We describe conditions under which dependent sums are decidable.

+## Note

-Note that it is _not_ the case for a family `B` of decidable types over a finite type `A`, that the dependent pair type `Σ A B` is decidable.
+It is *not* the case for a family `B` of decidable types over a finite type `A`, that the dependent pair type `Σ A B` is decidable.

 ## Properties